-Emulation has been used successfully when a very popular operating system is to be run on a hardware system for which it was not designed, such as running a version of Windows™ on a SUN™ machine.
+Emulation has been used successfully when a very popular operating system is to be run on a hardware system for which it was not designed, such as running a version of Windows™ designed for an x86 chip-set on a Unix system running on a different chip-set machine.
 However, even in this case, when strong market forces encourage this approach, not all applications will necessarily run correctly or perform adequately under the emulated environment.
-For example, it may not be possible to fully simulate all of the old hardware dependencies and timings, because of the constraints of the new hardware environment.
+For example, it may not be possible to fully emulate all of the old hardware dependencies and timings, because of the constraints of the new hardware environment.
 Further, when the application presents information to a human interface, determining that some new device is still presenting the information correctly is problematical and suggests the need to have made a separate recording of the information presentation to use for validation.
-Once emulation has been adopted, the resulting system is particularly vulnerable to previously unknown software errors that may seriously jeopardize continued information access.
-Given these constraints, the technical and economic hurdles to hardware emulation appear substantial except where the emulation is of a rendering process, such as displaying an image of a document page or playing a sound within a single system.
+Once hardware??? emulation has been adopted, the resulting system is particularly vulnerable to previously unknown software errors that may seriously jeopardize continued information access.
+Given these constraints, the technical and economic hurdles to hardware emulation appear substantial.

 There have been investigations of alternative emulation approaches, such as the development of a virtual machine architecture or emulation at the operating system level.
 These approaches solve some of the issues of hardware emulation, but introduce new concerns.
 In addition, emulation research efforts often involve a centralized architecture with control over all peripherals.
 The level of complexity of the interfaces and interactions with a ubiquitous distributed computing environment (i.e., WWW and JAVA or more general client-server architectures) with heterogeneous clients may introduce requirements that go beyond the scope of current emulation efforts.
 Emulating an operating environment with a small number of applications to be supported would make testing easier and appear to offer less risk of information loss.
-When emulations are developed to support Long Term preservation, their deployment is a logical extension of the Representation Information employed by the Access software they support.
-Therefore deploying such emulations is considered to be a Transformation type of Migration and the process should be documented in the associated PDI of all the AIUs.
+When emulations are developed to support Long Term preservation, their deployment is a logical extension of the Representation Information employed by the Access Software they support.